cheran99/SOC-Automation/README.md

 This will create a new SSH key which you can use to connect to the Ubuntu virtual machine.

-In the "Finalize Details2 section, you can change the hostname of this virtual machine as you wish.
+In the "Finalize Details" section, you can change the hostname of this virtual machine as you wish.
 Since this virtual machine is used for Wazuh, the hostname will be Wazuh.

 ![image](https://github.com/user-attachments/assets/425dc1c5-8111-4416-a7f6-2e8709533fed)